ThinkIQ-Labs/AzureIoT/README.md

 This project is written in C# using Visual Studio 2019, .NET Standard 2.1 and .NET Core 3.1.
 It also requires access to Azure IoT Central.

+At this time, this project can only run on an instance of the CESMII SMIP or a licensed ThinkIQ Manufacturing Platform product (https://thinkiq.com/why-thinkiq/products/) because it requires connection to the underlying framework and database of those products.